UniversalScientificTechnologies/UST_docs/THUNDERMILL/THUNDERMILL01.md

 The THUNDERMILL01 system consists of two core components: the sensor unit (EFM) and the terminal unit.

-  * The sensor unit is responsible for direct electric field measurement using a rotating electrode system.
-It is designed for outdoor deployment, internal electronics for signal processing, and environmental protection to withstand harsh conditions.
+  * The **sensor unit** is responsible for direct electric field measurement using a rotating electrode system.
+It is designed for outdoor deployment, with internal electronics for signal processing, and environmental protection to withstand harsh conditions.
-  * The terminal unit serves as the primary interface for configuration, data storage, and communication.
+  * The **terminal unit** serves as the primary interface for configuration, data storage, and communication.
 It supports real-time visualization, remote access, and integration with external systems.
 The terminal connects to the sensor via optical or metal-wired links and houses local storage as well as embedded software tools.
-It also provides an API for external data access and automation, alongside support for multiple output formats including raw waveform files, processed electric field intensity, graphical time series, and real-time TCP/IP data streams.
+It also provides an API for external data access and automation, alongside support for multiple output formats, including raw waveform files, processed electric field intensity, graphical time series, and real-time TCP/IP data streams.
 This ensures seamless integration with research platforms, actuators, or cloud-based monitoring systems.

+![THUNDERMILL system architecture diagram](THUNDERMILL_system_architecture.png)

 This modular architecture allows for flexible deployment in both portable and fixed installations, with high reliability across various atmospheric monitoring scenarios.

-![THUNDERMILL system architecture diagram](THUNDERMILL_system_architecture.png)

 ## Comparative Analysis